7 Safest Essential Oils for Toddlers and Children

-Adults use essential oils for everything from treating ailments to stress reduction and aromatherapy.
+Adults use EOs for everything from treating ailments to stress reduction and aromatherapy.
 Aromatherapy and oil use on children is not well researched, but there is evidence that supports oils can be used on children and toddlers.

 An Introduction to Toddler Aromatherapy and Essential Oil Use

-Four aromatherapy oils have been deemed safe for children over five years old:
+The following aromatherapy oils have been deemed safe for children and toddlers:

 Consult Your Pediatrician